|

 miles apart, The

-a 15 mile (give or take) stretch of lovely beaches sprinkled with
+Corridor, a 15 mile (give or take) stretch of lovely

-These areas together are known as "The Capes" or Los
+Cape.
+These areas together are known as "The

 Of

-International Airport, which is the arrival point for most tourists, is
+which is the arrival point for most tourists, is located in San

 Cabo San Lucas is different in many

-geographical separation and isolation from mainland Mexico, the Cabo
+Because of its geographical separation and isolation from mainland

-tourism industry has developed closer ties with the U.S. (mostly the
+Mexico, the Cabo tourism industry has developed closer ties with the

 "north-of-the-border" atmosphere and attitude give the area an